michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/sample-menu.md

 **BREAKFAST&nbsp;**

 * Participants will have one or more of the following options:&nbsp;
-  * Waffles, sausage, English muffins, eggs, cheese, biscuits and gravy, ham
+  * Waffles, sausage, English muffins, eggs, cheese, biscuits and gravy, bacon

-  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee, and juice&nbsp;
+  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee and juice

   * Please note: Friday morning will be a continental breakfast.

 **LUNCH&nbsp;**

-Lunches are picnic style and at the work sites.
-There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
-Peanut butter and jelly will be available each day.&nbsp;
+Lunches are picnic style and at the worksites.
+There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable and a treat like a granola bar or cookie.
+Peanut butter and jelly sandwiches will be available each day too.

 Beverages on the work site: